Chapter 2

 The temporal muscles are the postural muscles for the mandible.
 Right and left temporal muscles form a bilateral sling that suspends the mandible by its coronoid processes from attachments all over the sides of the upper portion of the cranium.
 The temporal muscles are multipennate; with fibers at continuously varying angles for precise postural control.
 Type one fibers, resistant to fatigue and generally active in postural control throughout the body, dominate the deep portions of the muscle.
 During chewing, these muscle fibers act mainly as stabilizers.
 The tension they exert depends largely on the position of the mandible.

-The medial pterygoid and masseter muscles of each side form a sling that generates unilateral power for chewing.
-Because their origins are so widely spread apart on the underside of the front of the skull, they can pull the mandible strongly up and to either side at a wide variety of angles.
-Their type 2 muscle fibers are capable of generating powerful chewing forces.
+The medial pterygoid and masseter muscles are the chewing muscles.
+On each side, they form a sling that generates unilateral power for chewing.
+Because their origins are so widely spread apart on the underside of the front of the skull, they can pull the mandible up at a wide variety of angles.
 Gradually increasing activity leading to primary discharge during the final power-crush stroke suggests that these muscles are used for developing large loads between the teeth and are not particularly sensitive to the position of the mandible.

 JAW OPENING MUSCLES